 The Booth Museum, a western art museum located in Cartersville, Georgia, is one of those surprising finds that you just can’t stop raving about to friends.

-The Booth Museum has impressive permanent exhibits and every special exhibition is a reason to go back, but the best part of the Booth Western Art Museum is they have fun with the western theme and the art.
+The Booth Museum has impressive permanent exhibits and temporary exhibits are a reason to go back, but the best part of the Booth Western Art Museum is they have fun with the western theme and the art.
 And I guarantee, toddlers to teens to elderly folks who grew up on Hollywood Westerns (like my dad) will enjoy this museum, here’s why.

 However, the one that intrigued my father the most was the Mythic West.
-A collection of movie posters, dime store novels and magazine articles that transported him back to his childhood when Tom Mix, Gene Autry and John Wayne ruled the West and every young boy’s dreams.
+A collection of movie posters, dime-store novels, and magazine articles that transported him back to his childhood when Tom Mix, Gene Autry, and John Wayne ruled the West and every young boy’s dreams.
+There are also more than 100 traditional Western paintings & sculptures divided into interpretive themes including the Karen & Joel Piassick Enduring Traditions Gallery and the Joyce & John Stevens Landscape and Wildlife Gallery.

 Civil War Gallery.
+The cowboy is one of the great heroic figures in American history.
+This gallery showcases cowboys and cowgirls at work, rest, and play in more than 35 paintings & sculptures.
 While cowboys were taming the west, the American Civil War was tearing apart the other side of the country.
 Civil War art gives a glimpse into the conflict and tragedy by bringing viewers onto the battlefields and into the encampments of the soldiers.
 You can just hear the whizzing of the bullets and the smell of gunpowder.

 If you are interested in the Civil War, a fabulous accompaniment to a visit to the Booth is Turning Point: The American Civil War at the Atlanta History Center.